 Uniting Nations and Overcoming Challenges

-School of Croc is a unique concept developed with friends including Rogger Knight, Kathy Loader, Charles Mason from Impeyan, and Mark Rossiter (and many others.)
+School of Croc is a unique concept developed with friends including Rogger Knight, Kathy Loader and Mark Rossiter (and many others.)
 We work with children in the UK as well as other countries such as Uganda where we take children to national wildlife parks, and teach them about animals, conservation, and living with wildlife peacefully.